-- a list of resources or websites you find useful, and
+- A list of resources or websites you find useful

-- the names of any insurance or hospital representatives you speak with by phone, along with the date of the call and any notes you take
+- The names of any insurance or hospital representatives you speak with by phone or email, along with the date of the correspondence and any notes you take

-Find out if your insurance provider directly pays the hospital or doctor you see, or if you will pay bills out-of-pocket up front and later be reimbursed by your insurance company.
-This will help you plan payments.
+Find out if your insurance provider pays the hospital or the doctor you see directly.
+If it doesn’t, you may have to pay your bills out-of-pocket up front, and the insurance company will reimburse you later.
+Knowing your provider’s requirements will help you plan payments.